Family in ancient Rome

-The Ancient Roman family was a complex social structure based mainly on the nuclear family, but could also include various combinations of other members, such as extended family members, household slaves, and freed slaves.
-Ancient Romans had different names to describe their concept of family, including "familia" to describe the nuclear family and "domus" which would have included all the inhabitants of the household.
+The ancient Roman family was a complex social structure, based mainly on the nuclear family, but also included various combinations of other members, such as extended family members, household slaves, and freed slaves.
+Ancient Romans had different names to describe their concepts of family, such as, "familia" to describe the nuclear family and "domus" which would have included all the inhabitants of the household.
 The types of interactions between the different members of the family were dictated by the perceived social roles each member played.
-An Ancient Roman family's structure was constantly changing as a result of the low life expectancy and through marriage, divorce, and adoption.
+An ancient Roman family's structure was constantly changing as a result of the low life expectancy and through marriage, divorce, and adoption.

 Fathers

 Ancient Romans placed the father at the head of the family.
-One definition of the term familia translates to "the group of people who descend from the same pater," where pater means "father".
+One definition of the term familia translates to, "the group of people who descend from the same pater," where pater means "father".
 From this definition, a father and all his children are part of his familia, as are the children of his sons.
 The children of his daughters, however, would become part of their father's familia.
 At the head of the entire familia was the pater familias.
 The pater familias was the oldest living male of the family.
 If he had living sons, even grown men with their own families, those sons would still be under the power of the pater familias.

 In Ancient Rome, fathers were endowed with nearly limitless power over their family, especially their children.
 This patria potestas, or "the father's power" gave him legal rights over his children until he died or his children were emancipated.
 These powers included the right to arrange marriages or force divorce, expose a new born child if he did not want him/her, and even disown, sell, or kill his child.
 Even though a father had these legal rights, it did not mean these acts were common.
 Fathers wanted their children as heirs for the continuation of their bloodlines.
 Ancient Romans believed the patria potestas was first dictated by Romulus, the founder and first king of Rome.
 Legally, if a child did not share the father's citizenship, he or she was not under his patria potestas.